srid/haskell-multi-nix/README.md

 ## Explanation

 The Haskell infrastructure in nixpkgs provides a package set (an attrset) called `pkgs.haskellPackages`[^ver].
 We add two more packages -- `foo` and `bar` (the local packages) -- to this package set.
 We do this by using the standard nixpkgs overlay API (specifically `extend`) defined in [fixed-points.nix](https://github.com/NixOS/nixpkgs/blob/master/lib/fixed-points.nix).
 After having added the local packages, the result is a *new* package set, which is no different *in essense* to the original package set.
-Note that any package in a package set can depend on any other packages; thus, it becomes possible to make `bar` depend on `foo` (see `./bar/bar.cabal`) even though they come from the same overlay.
+Note that any package in a package set can depend on any other packages; thus, it becomes possible to make `bar` depend on `foo` (see "build-depends" in `./bar/bar.cabal`) even though they come from the same overlay.

-[^ver]: The package `pkgs.haskellPackages` set corresponds to the default GHC version.
+[^ver]: The package set `pkgs.haskellPackages` corresponds to the default GHC version.
 Non-default GHC versions have their own package sets, for e.g.: `pkgs.haskell.packages.ghc924` is the package set for GHC 9.2.4.